-The 2010 Dental public use data set consists of one event-level data file.
+The 2015 Dental public use data set consists of one event-level data file.
 The file contains characteristics associated with the dental event and imputed expenditure data.

-The 2010 Dental public use data set contains 24,322 dental event records; of these records, 23,811 are associated with persons having a positive person-level weight (PERWT10F).
-This file includes dental event records for all household members who resided in eligible responding households and reported at least one dental event.
-Each record represents one household-reported dental event that occurred during calendar year 2010.
-Dental visits known to have occurred before January 1, 2010 and after December 31, 2010 are not included on this file.
+The 2015 Dental public use data set contains 28,090 dental event records; of these records, 27,638 are associated with persons having a positive person-level weight (PERWT15F).
+This file includes dental event (DV) records for all household members who resided in eligible responding households and reported at least one dental event.
+Each record represents one household-reported dental event that occurred during calendar year 2015.
+Dental visits known to have occurred before January 1, 2015 and after December 31, 2015 are not included on this file.
 Some household members may have multiple dental events and thus will be represented in multiple records on this file.
 Other household members may have had reported no dental events and thus will have no records on this file.
-These data were collected during the 2010 portion of Round 3, and Rounds 4 and 5 for Panel 14, as well as Rounds 1, 2, and the 2010 portion of Round 3 for Panel 15 of the MEPS HC.
+These data were collected during the 2015 portion of Round 3, and Rounds 4 and 5 for Panel 19, as well as Rounds 1, 2, and the 2015 portion of Round 3 for Panel 20 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2010 eligibility (i.e., persons with a positive 2010 full-year person-level weight (PERWT10F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT10F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2015 eligibility (i.e., persons with a positive 2015 full-year person-level weight (PERWT15F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT15F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT10F > 0).
-Note that FAMIDYR and FAMWT10F are variables on the 2010 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT15F > 0).
+Note that FAMIDYR and FAMWT15F are variables on the 2015 Full Year Consolidated Data File.

-Persons with no dental events for 2010 are not included on this event-level DV file but are represented on the person-level 2010 Full Year Population Characteristics file.
+Persons with no dental events for 2015 are not included on this event-level DV file but are represented on the person-level 2015 Full Year Population Characteristics file.